WS/WSS Protocol Support

 If the listener listens to HTTP, WS is supported by default.
 If it listens to HTTPS, WSS is supported by default.

-When WSS is used, CLB will unmount SSL.
+When WSS is used, CLB will carry out SSL offloading.

 Which regions support WS/WSS?